Gersondelacruzdeveloper/myBookOfRecipes/README.md

 * The project's CSS was validated using [W3C Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/).
 * The project's wireframes were designed in [Balsamiq](https://balsamiq.com/wireframes/).
 * [Slack](code-institute-room.slack.com).
 Used during all phases of development and testing to find the answers to questions and the solutions to problems enountered.
-* [Code Pen](https://codepen.io/denic/pen/GRoOxbM).
-The code for the typing animation efect on index.html page was initially sourced from the codepen.io site.
 * [Coolors](https://coolors.co/ffbe0b-fb5607-ff006e-8338ec-3a86ff).
 Used to choose a colour scheme.
-* [flaticon](https://www.flaticon.com/search?word=python&type=icon).
-Also Used for progress bar icons in skills.html.
+* [pixabay.com](https://pixabay.com/vectors/recipe-label-icon-symbol-spoon-575434/).
+Used for the icons detail page.
-* [icons8.com](https://icons8.com/icons/set/html).
-Used for progress bar icons in skills.html.
+* [www.freepik.com](https://www.freepik.com/free-vector/404-error-with-person-looking-concept-/).
+Used image for the 404 error page.
-* [chir.ag](https://chir.ag/projects/name-that-color/#07203A).
-Used for checking the real name of the colors implemented.
+* [www.freepik.com](https://www.freepik.com/free-vector/404-error-with-person-looking-concept-/).
+Used image for the 404 error page and 500 internal error.
+* [express.adobe.com](https://express.adobe.com/express-apps/logo-maker/preview). this site it was suposed to be for logo only for a created a imaga that was use for the recipes that does not contain image.
+* [flask-sqlalchemy.palletsprojects.com](https://flask-sqlalchemy.palletsprojects.com/en/2.x/queries/).
+This site was used for following instruction on how to extract with sqlalchemy queries.
 * [Favicon.io](https://favicon.io/favicon-converter/). used to convert the logo to favicon.
+- Frameworks
+* [Bootstrap Framework](https://getbootstrap.com/).
+Used to structure the website layout and ensure that it was responsive on all devices.
+* [Flask](https://en.wikipedia.org/wiki/Flask_(web_framework)).
+Python web framework used to create the web app.

 * [designs.ai](https://designs.ai/colors/color-meanings/midnight-blue). used to check colors combinations to achieve beautiful results.
-* [cloudconverted.com](https://cloudconvert.com/png-to-webp). used to convert png images to webp for better performance.
-* [Adobe illustrator.](https://www.adobe.com/uk/products/illustrator.html). used to draw all images.
-* [dafont.com](https://www.dafont.com/). used to for the Farry Potter font.
-* [freepik.com](https://www.freepik.com/free-vector/error-404-concept-illustration_7741849.htm#query=404&position=4&from_view=keyword).
-404 error image was taken from here.
-* [freesound.org](https://freesound.org/people/f4ngy/sounds/240776/). use for the game sounds.
+- Database
+  * [Postgresql](https://www.postgresql.org/), the relational database.
+Used to store the users' information, recipe comments and recipe data.

 ## Testing